biobakery/Maaslin2/README.md

     * ``fitted.rds``
         * This file contains a data frame with fitted values for each feature.
     * ``ranef.rds``
-        * This file contains a data frame with extracted random effects for each feature (if random effects is prompted).
+        * This file contains a data frame with extracted random effects for each feature (if random effects are specified).
     * ``maaslin2.log``
         * This file contains all log information for the run.
         * It includes all settings, warnings, errors, and steps run.